 It was clear from last year’s Telematics events that there is a strong appetite among tier 1s and OEMs for integrating more Bluetooth® Smart connectivity applications.

-Later in 2014, the first volumes of Tyre Pressure Monitoring Systems (TPMS) based on CSR’s Bluetooth Smart technology will be hitting the aftermarket space.
-It’s just one example of a multitude of opportunities to exploit Bluetooth Smart in-vehicle.
+Tyre Pressure Monitoring Systems (TPMS) based on CSR’s Bluetooth Smart technology is just one example of a multitude of opportunities to exploit Bluetooth Smart in-vehicle.
 From keyless entry systems replacing proprietary lock and unlock technologies to smartphone apps saving drivers preferred settings and displaying diagnostic information, controlling your vehicle directly from your smartphone as opposed to via the car’s telematics control unit is certainly an attractive proposition for consumers and businesses alike.
 Imagine car rental businesses such as Hertz and Avis providing apps that configure the rental car according to your preferences when you enter the vehicle.

 While certainly convenient, this is not the primary reason for car makers to choose Bluetooth Smart.
 It comes down to economics.
 Bluetooth Smart reduces the need for as much wiring and cabling in the car, and wire replacement applications can substantially reduce the weight (up to several kilos) and complexity of establishing communication networks in the car.
 Ultimately it offers the opportunity to consolidate systems.
 TPMS and keyless systems using Bluetooth Smart can communicate directly to the dual-mode head unit device, thereby eliminating the need for dedicated TPMS and keyless receivers.